Buying real estate for the first time can be intimidating. I can help. Call me at 9259999531 and I'll give you more information.

 • Loan documents

-Closing on the house happens when all of the procedures of the escrow are finished.
-All payments owed and fees are taken and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-You'll then obtain the title to the property and the title insurance gets issued as outlined in the escrow instructions.
+You're ready to close when all steps are finished in escrow process.
+All expenses like title insurance, inspections and real estate commissions are paid.
+You'll then obtain the title to the house and the title insurance gets issued as noted in the escrow instructions.

 The escrow agent receives a payment at the completion of closing.
-As your real estate professional, I'll inform you of the acceptable form of payment.
+As your real estate professional, I'll let you know what is an acceptable form of payment.

 The Escrow Holder Will: